Bomb explodes near Marine Corps race in NJ

 (CNN)An explosion that went off in a garbage can Saturday morning in a New Jersey beach town likely was timed to disrupt a Marine Corps charity run, authorities said.

 Three pipe-bomb-type devices wired together were found near the boardwalk in Seaside Park.
-No injuries were reported, and a four-block area was evacuated, authorities said.
+No injuries were reported and a four-block area was evacuated for most of the day, authorities said.

 An initial examination showed the devices were rudimentary, with some type of timer, and only one of them detonated, two federal law enforcement officials told CNN.